mdetemad/ForwardSecureSSE/README.md

 # Compilation
 These two parts should be compiled separately.
 For ease, two executable files mserver and mclinet are provided that would do the compilation.

+# Input format
+The client accepts index files of the following format:

+File: fileName
+Keyword1 Keyword2 Keyword3 Keyword4 Keyword5 ...

+I.e., all searchable unique keywords of each file are stored next to the file name.
+We have also provided a possibility to read all files in a given folder and convert them all into this format.